sit-2021-int214/005-Disney-Hotstar/assignment/HW04/HW04_63130500070/REAMDE.md

 1      5       0 Your First~ "A tutorial fo~             317 ebook  25.9

 ```
+There is 1 the book that has rating equal to 5 in this dataset.

 ### :seedling: 3.6 List the book shows only Hardcover type and has  Number_Of_Pages more than 1000 ?